 It is important to remember that a customer service representative also needs to work efficiently.
 That may seem at odds with the other skills that they must possess, such as patience and empathy.
 But not working efficiently can be a detriment to the company’s finances.

-Being persuasive can influence potential customers or current customers who need additional help to buy a product or service from your company.
+Being persuasive can influence potential customers or loyal customers who need additional help to buy a product or service from your company.
 Teaching persuasion skills can be aided with a course like EdApp’s Selling Strategies and Interacting with Customers.

-Product knowledge is similar to problem-solving and can help a customer service representative aid a potential or current customer in choosing the right item to purchase.
+Some employees might be asking how important is customer service product knowledge.
+This skill is similar to problem-solving and can help a customer service representative aid a potential or current customer in choosing the right item to purchase.
 Detailed product knowledge always gives one customer service representative an advantage over others.